getzep/docs.getzep.com/docs/deployment/config.md

+# Configuring Zep

 Zep is configured via a yaml configuration file and/or environment variables.
 The `zep` server accepts a CLI argument `--config` to specify the location of the config file.
 If no config file is specified, the server will look for a `config.yaml` file in the current working directory.

 ```bash